Introduction

 - Add

-parameter to the U-Boot SPL signature node - Write U-Boot SPL and U-Boot to Odroid-M1
+burn-key-hash = 0x1parameter to the U-Boot SPL signature node - Write U-Boot SPL and U-Boot to Odroid-M1

 - Verify that Secure Boot was enabled

-After booting, U-Boot SPL should detect burn-key-hash
+After booting, U-Boot SPL should detect burn-key-hash parameter in the

 signature node during signature verification and initiate writing public key